hscale/publish_my_data/README.md

 # PublishMyData Community Edition

-## Important: v1.x in Maintenance mode only
+## Important: v1.x retired.

-*This repository is for version 1.x of PublishMyData, which is now in maintenance mode only.*
+This repository is for version 1.x of PublishMyData, which is now in maintenace mode and only critical bug fixes are being applied.

-*Version 2.x is now available ([changelog](http://docs.publishmydata.com/changelog.html)), but is currently not open source.
-We are considering opening up components in the future.*
+Version 2.x is now available ([changelog](http://docs.publishmydata.com/changelog.html)), but is currently not open source.
+We are considering opening up components in the future.

+Our [Tripod](/swirrl/tripod) Ruby RDF ORM is still under active development though.
+Also, check out [Grafter](/swirrl/grafter), our Clojure Linked Data ETL tool.

 ## Overview